walterhiggins/WMPJS/README.md

     };
     events.playerJoin( greetPlayer );

-Make sure to save your file then run the Javascript `refresh()` function to reload ScriptCraft (`/js refresh()` from the in-game prompt or `js refresh()` from the server prompt).
+Make sure to save your file then run the Javascript `refresh()` function to reload ScriptCraft using `/js refresh()` from the in-game prompt or `js refresh()` from the server prompt.
 Now disconnect from your server and rejoin the server.
 You should see something like this in your screen when you join the server:

     Konnichiwa walterh